geneontology/geneontology.github.io/_docs/go-annotation-file-gaf-format-10.md

 Note that several fields contain database cross-reference (dbxrefs) in the format dbname:dbaccession.
 The fields are: **GO ID** (where dbname is always GO), **DB:Reference**, **With/From**, **Taxon** (where dbname is always **taxon**).
 For GO IDs, do not repeat the 'GO:' prefix (i.e. always use GO:0000000, not GO:GO:0000000)

+THIS FILE IS FOR REFERENCE ONLY
+THIS FILE IS FOR REFERENCE ONLY
+THIS FILE IS FOR REFERENCE ONLY